-The inspiration behind this new kind of retro music can be traced back to a number of sources, from early video games to long-forgotten commercials shown on heavy rotation on MTV, but the most likely of forefathers of synthwave were several musicians who first rose to prominence during the late 1970s and early 1980s.
+The inspiration behind this new kind of retro music can be traced back to a number of sources, from early video games to long-forgotten commercials shown on heavy rotation on MTV, but the most likely of forefathers of synthwave were several musicians who first rose to prominence during the late seventies and early eighties.
 Arguably the godfather of dance music, Italian producer Giorgio Moroder would become one of the leading figures in funk and disco before turning his attention to composing film scores.
 At the height of his popularity he would be responsible for the themes of such classics as American Gigolo, Midnight Express and Flashdance, although it would be through his collaborations on Take My Breath Away, Together in Electric Dreams and the Donna Summer hits I Feel Love and Hot Stuff that he is most associated with.

-Emerging from Berlin in the 1960s before eventually finding success a decade later through their scoring of the 1977 thriller Sorcerer, Tangerine Dream‘s reputation would be established soon afterwards with the Tom Cruise breakout hit Risky Business.
+Emerging from Berlin in the sixties before eventually finding success a decade later through their scoring of the 1977 thriller Sorcerer, Tangerine Dream‘s reputation would be established soon afterwards with the Tom Cruise breakout hit Risky Business.
 While hardly a household name, the group have released over a hundred and fifty studio albums, making them one of the most prolific music artists of all time.
 ‘The connections they made between electronic music, New Age and classical, the way they bridged mainstream and avant-garde and fused psychedelic improvisations to industrialism, all still makes them ahead of their time,’ declared MTV in a 2016 retrospective.